emdupre/core-git-course/_episodes/01-local.md

 ## Tracking files with a git repository

 Now, we'll create a file.
 Let's say we're going to write a journal paper, so we will start by adding the author names and a title, then save the file.

 ~~~
-$ vim journal.md
+$ nano journal.md
 # Add author names and paper title
 ~~~
 {: .language-bash}